 Most folk travel to Coll on a Caledonian MacBrayne ferry.

 In the summer there are daily sailings from Oban, six sailings per week from Tiree and one from Barra.

-In the winter there are four sailings per week from both Oban and Tiree.
+In the winter there are five sailings per week from both Oban and Tiree.

 The journey from Oban takes between 2.5 and 3 hours, depending which vessel you have, MV Clansman and MV Lord of The Isles being the two vessels allocated to this route.
 The cruise itself is a beautiful experience gliding down the Sound of Mull, past Tobermory and then Ardnamurchan Point (the most westerly tip of the UK's mainland) for a short crossing in more open sea to Coll.
 Click to see route.
 In the summer the chances of spotting dolphin, whale sand basking sharks are quite high and amongst the wealth of bird life you may see shearwaters, petrels and perhaps a white-tailed sea eagle.

 There are ferry sailings to and from Coll to Barra (via Tiree), once per week on a Thursday.
 There is even a Calmac Hopscotch supplement for those wishing to combine Coll/Tiree with an outer isles experience.

 If you are traveling with a vehicle between Coll and Tiree, Coll and Barra or Tiree and Barra you will most probably have to reverse your vehicle onto the ferry - even if your are towing a trailer.
 How are your reversing skills?